P A M I P I C S

 Lecture at the Aphasia Conference (Zeist, The Netherlands) (c) Edwin Kooren (2024)

-• NAH kennismakingsbeurs, in Artesis Plantijn Hogeschool (2016)
+• NAH kennismakingsbeurs Artesis Plantijn Hogeschool (2016): lecture